philipmadeley/NEW_portfolio/content/personal-projects/modal-slider.md

 7. Test on device (you need to get firsthand experience of your design)
 8. Solicit feedback from community and friends

+## Feedback
+If you have any feedback or ways to improve this prototype, I'd be happy to chat through any of the social channels below.

 <a href="http://share.framerjs.com/qd15h57pzzyk/" target="_blank">
 <button>Play on Framer</button>
 </a>